madduci/docker-github-pages/README.md

 GitHub-Pages Docker container, powered by Alpine Linux and Jekyll installed via the [github-pages gem](https://github.com/github/pages-gem).

-Based on [andredumas/github-pages](https://github.com/andredumas/docker-github-pages) project, optimized to fetch latest packages and make it lighter

 To run this image (and to build your pages), you can simply run:

-`docker run --rm -it -p 4000:4000 -v /mysite:/site madduci/docker-github-pages serve --watch --force_polling --host 0.0.0.0`
+`docker run --rm -it -p 4000:4000 -v /mysite:/site madduci/docker-github-pages install && exec jekyll serve --watch --force_polling --host 0.0.0.0`

-Beware as entrypoint the application *jekyll* is exposed
+Beware as entrypoint the application *bundle* is exposed

 ### Warning